 Maybe even share your feelings with someone you do trust just to see how letting them out feels.
 If you can’t do that, write down your feelings.
 Just let it all out unfiltered.
 That will help you build up to sharing them with your partner.

 There is a big difference between learning how to talk about your feelings in a relationship and actually feeling comfortable doing so.
-And I have some news.
+And we have some news.
 You may never feel 100% comfortable with it.
 But, that is okay.

 It is okay not to feel comfortable with everything.
 If we felt comfortable with everything we did, we would never achieve anything.
 We would never move out of our parents’ house or get a new job or travel.